-2.5.3.4.
+2.5.3.5.
 Automatic payments and Merchant Tokens

-In macOS 13 or later, apps and websites that offer Apple Pay can take advantage of Apple Pay merchant tokens that enable secure payments consistently across a user's Apple devices and the updated Apple Pay payment sheet in macOS 13 to optimize preauthorized payment experiences.
+In macOS 13 or later, apps and websites that offer Apple Pay can take advantage of Apple Pay merchant tokens that enable secure payments consistently across a user's Apple devices.
+The updated Apple Pay payment sheet in macOS 13 also optimizes preauthorized payment experiences.
 New transaction types in the Apple Pay API allow app and website developers to fine-tune the payment sheet experience for subscriptions, recurring bills, instalment payments, and automatic reloads of card balances.